Coronavirus: Mental Health Tips

 Connect with people

-Don’t forget that Racing Welfare have live chat facilities allowing you to talk to people 24/7 online if you ever feel lonely or isolated and you can also call us on 0800 6300 443 24 hours a day.
+Don’t forget that if you ever feel lonely or isolated you can call us on 0800 6300 443 24 hours a day.
+You can also listen to our podcast on loneliness below featuring advice from Welfare Officer Sarah Monkman on ways to combat loneliness and isolation.

 Look after your physical health